Day 1: Guatemala City, Guatemala / Antigua

 Note: This Itinerary must start on a Tuesday or Saturday due to market days.

-Land price, per person, double occupancy: From $3637.
-Valid for 2014.
-Holiday supplements apply during Christmas, New Year and Holy week.
+Land price, per person, double occupancy: From US$550 per person per day.
+Holiday supplements may apply during Christmas, New Year and Holy week.